 Hop on this 90-minute Wichita’s Spooky Party Bus Tour with Road Trip Paranormal and get firsthand insight into the ghostly activities and skeletons in Wichita’s closet.
 This bus tour picks up and drops off attendees up at River City Brewing Co. and there are two starting times to choose from: 7 or 9 p.m.
 An area is reserved at the brewery for paranormal enthusiasts to gather and order food and drinks.

-Mosley Street Melodrama’s fall comedic performance, Witches of Eastborough, will kick off on Sept.
-16 and will take place Fridays, Saturdays and Sundays through Oct.
-29. Following the show, there is a musical revue celebrating all things Halloween.
+Mosley Street Melodrama’s fall comedic performance, Nightmare on Mosley Street, will kick off on Sept.
+15 and will take place Fridays, Saturdays and Sundays through Oct.
+28. Following intermission, there is a musical revue celebrating all things Halloween.

 Boos and Brews

-If ghost tours, lip-smackin’ barbecue and brews sound appealing to you, head to Old Cowtown Museum Oct.
-8 for Boos and Brews.
-You can try your hand at investigating for ghosts with the Wichita Paranormal Research Society and enjoy delicious food from The Bomb BBQ and craft beer from Central Standard Brewing.
+If ghost tours, lip-smackin’ food from Funky Monkey Munchies and a selection of brews from Central Standard Brewing sound appealing to you, head to Old Cowtown Museum Sept.
+29 for Boos and Brews.
+You can try your hand at investigating for ghosts with the Wichita Paranormal Research Society and enjoy delicious food craft beer from Central Standard Brewing.
 You might even scare up a Victorian séance while you’re there!

 Oct.
 28

 Take a walk through haunted history during Spooky Night of Treasures, a fundraising event for the Museum of World Treasures.
 Go on a self-guided haunted tour of the transformed museum and a Halloween-themed party.
-Your ticket also includes an open bar, silent auction and more.
+Your ticket also includes signature cocktails, interactive displays and a costume contest.

 A ghoul screams at a haunted attraction